 Starbucks is no stranger to race issues.
-In 2018, the coffee chain found itself in the media spotlight after video footage emerged of in one of its coffee shops in Philadelphia.
+In 2018, the coffee chain found itself in the media spotlight after video footage emerged of two black men being arrested in one of its coffee shops in Philadelphia.
 Their crime was sitting at a table without making a purchase.

-After protests, the company announced that more than 8,000 stores across the country would close so that all Starbucks baristas could receive The decision cost an estimated US$16.7m in lost sales, but what if it’s really the people at head office who needed the education?
+After protests, the company announced that more than 8,000 stores across the country would close so that all Starbucks baristas could receive racial bias training.
+The decision cost an estimated US$16.7m in lost sales, but what if it’s really the people at head office who needed the education?

 Following the brutal public murder of George Floyd and the outrage that spilled onto the streets across the world, a decades-old trend once again became visible.
 While the response from political leaders often seems ineffective at best, or in denial at worst, a show of moral leadership seemed to come instead from the private sector.

-Brands from to issued bold statements of solidarity and by the start of June, corporations had to racial and social justice causes.
+Brands from Nike to Twitter issued bold statements of solidarity and by the start of June, corporations had pledged US$1.7bn to racial and social justice causes.

 Now, the mood seems to be that nothing less than structural reforms will do.
 For corporates, that means taking a fresh look at hiring practices and the representation of people of colour at board level.
 Anything less is just a public relations exercise.